Dechrissen/academic-papers/README.md

-# academic-papers
- All of my linguistics academic papers
+A collection of LaTeX project folders containing the `.tex` and `.bib` files for all of my academic papers.